 - The librarian will arrange use of classrooms, labs and other electronic resources for the instruction session.

-The Library has developed a guide of expected student competencies by educational level.
+The Library has developed a guide of expected Student Competencies in Finding and Using Information by educational level.

 Addendum: Revisions to the policies may be made at any time with the agreement of the Library staff.